marzocchi/zsh-notify/README.md

         zstyle ':notify:*' notifier ~/bin/my-notifier

+- Use the time elapsed even when the command fails (by default, notifications for command failures are not conditional on the elapsed time).

+        zstyle ':notify:*' always-notify-on-failure no

 - Set a blacklist of commands that should never trigger notifications, using a regex support by grep's extended regular expression syntax: